 All’s Fair in Love and War

 I was married in 1988.
 The marriage ended after she left me on Memorial weekend 1996.
 It took me a long time to realize it, but I was a pretty selfish jerk back then; her actions were totally justified.
 Fortunately, that marriage produced two beautiful children: Brian and Sarah.
 Both are now beautiful, intelligent young adults, each with a great sense of humor, still living in Portage.
 They are the both the light of my life.
-It is hard letting go, I miss them both dearly, but I cherish the time I was given with them.
+I don’t get back to Michigan to see them as often as I’d like; so I miss them both a lot.

 Am I Working or Am I just Having Fun? (yes!)